 * Gordon Harvey, Writing with Sources (Indianapolis: Hackett, 1998) 1.

 Again, any one source will likely offer more than one of these things.
-For example, Stephen Gould Axelrod’s "Jealous Gods" provides Axelrod’s opinion on (or interpretation of) Sylvia Plath’s "Daddy"; information about the status of the domestic poem in the 1950s; and concepts drawn from Freud’s theories of psychological development.
+For example, the excerpt from Stephen Gould Axelrod’s "Jealous Gods" in chapter 25 provides Axelrod’s opinion on (or interpretation of) Sylvia Plath’s "Daddy"; information about the status of the domestic poem in the 1950s; and concepts drawn from Freud’s theories of psychological development.

 Nonetheless, the distinction between opinion (debatable claim) and information (factual statement) is crucial.
 As you read a source, you must discriminate between the two.
 And when drawing upon sources in your essay, remember that an opinion about a text, no matter how well informed, isn’t the same as evidence.
 Only facts can serve that function.
 Suppose, for example, that you are writing an essay on "Daddy."
 You claim that the speaker adopts two voices, that of her child self and that of her adult self—an opinion also set forth in Axelrod’s "Jealous Gods."
 You cannot prove this claim to be true by merely saying that Axelrod makes the same claim.
 Like any debatable claim, this one must be backed up with evidence from the primary text.